Maryam-Alsaggaf/Maryam-Alsaggaf/README.md

-- 👋 Hi, I’m @Maryam-Alsaggaf I am student at King Saud University with major Programming and Database in diploma degree.
+- 👋 Hi, I’m @Maryam-Alsaggaf I am fresh graduate student at King Saud University with major Programming and Database in diploma degree.
 - 👀 I’m interested in Developing Mobile Appliction and UI&UX design .
 - 🌱 I’m currently learning Flutter tool and Swift language.
 - 📫 How you to reach me :maryam1xsa@gmail.com .